 Professor Kota served as the Assistant Director for Advanced Manufacturing at the White House Office of Science and Technology Policy from 2009-2012.
 He played an instrumental role in initiating and launching National Manufacturing Innovation Institutes and the National Robotics Initiative.

-He is also the founder and CTO of FlexSys Inc., which developed and flight tested the world’s first modern aircraft with shape-changing wings to improve fuel efficiency and noise reduction.
+He is the founder and CEO of (i) FlexSys Inc., which developed and flight tested the world’s first modern aircraft with shape-changing wings to improve fuel efficiency and noise reduction and (ii) Inspire Rx LLC that developed negative pressure AerosolVE Helmet (PPE for the Patient) to protect health care workers and to provide non-invasive oxygen treatments to patients with respiratory infectious diseases such as COVID-19.

 Learn more about Sridhar Kota.